-Paris' Arc de Triomphe is being wrapped in fabric
+'A big gray elephant': Paris' Arc de Triomphe is wrapped up

-Visitors to the famous Napoleonic arch, which dominates the Champs-Elysees Avenue, will not only be able to see the gleaming fabric, but also touch it too — as the artists had intended.
+Visitors to the famous Napoleonic arch, which dominates the Champs-Elysees Avenue, will not only be able to see the gleaming fabric, but to touch it too — as the artists had intended.

 Those climbing the 50 meters (164 feet) to the top will step on it when they reach the roof terrace.

-In a press conference celebrating the project entitled “Arc de Triomphe, Wrapped,” France’s Culture Minister Roselyne Bachelot called it “a formidable gift offered to Parisians, the French and beyond, to all art lovers.”
+At a press conference on the project entitled “Arc de Triomphe, Wrapped,” France’s Culture Minister Roselyne Bachelot called it “a formidable gift offered to Parisians, the French and beyond, to all art lovers.”

-Noting the deaths of the artists with sadness, Bachelot added that it was “a posthumous testimony of artistic genius.”
+Bachelot added that it was “a posthumous testimony of artistic genius.”

 Bulgarian-born Christo Vladimirov Javacheff met Jeanne-Claude Denat de Guillebon in Paris in 1958 and they later became lovers.
 The idea for the artwork was born in the early ‘60s, when they lived in Paris.
-Jeanne-Claude died in 2009, and Christo in May of last year.
+Jeanne-Claude died in 2009, and Christo in May last year.
 The monument was to be wrapped last fall, but the COVID-19 pandemic delayed it.

 Christo “wanted to complete this project.
 He made us promise him that we will do it,” the couple’s nephew, Vladimir Yavachev, told The Associated Press.